When we are faced with circumstances outside of our control, it may feel like an impossibility to let go.

 The paradox?
 Letting go is exactly what we must "do".

-I was remined of this recently while moving to my "dream" house.
+I was remined of this last year while moving to my "dream" house.
 Of course, along with the "dream come true", also comes the rainstorm which reveals leaks, a dryer that decided to break, backordered everything!, and all the other logistics.
 It's truly small stuff in comparison to life's bigger challenges.

 One of the ways I "trick" my mind into letting go is by asking myself the below 3 questions.